Top Tips on making home a safer place

 But as the kitchen is often the centre of the home, and if your parents have always loved sitting in the kitchen, then it could well be a price worth paying to enable them to continue safely.

 - Safety basics

 Install smoke alarms and carbon monoxide monitors, particularly if the house is old and these were never fitted as standard.
 There is lots more information on making the kitchen safe, particularly if your parent has Dementia from The Alzheimer’s Society.

 These can really help for obvious reasons- much less rootling around in the back of dark cupboards!

-Increasingly essential particularly for ready meals or for heating small amounts of food.
-Big buttons and easy to read dials/instructions.
+A microwave oven is increasingly essential particularly for ready meals or for heating small amounts of food.
+Choose one with big buttons and easy to read dials/instructions.

-A useful idea is to have a single hard floor surface throughout the home (e.g. wood, with no threshold to trip over); this is particularly helpful for mobility for someone living with Dementia or Alzheimer’s, as changes in floor surfaces can be confusing and cause stumbling.
-And to be really practical, if there are regular accidents in the bedroom or kitchen, a hard surface is much easier to clean than a carpet.
+Changes in floor surfaces can be confusing and cause stumbling.
+And if there are accidents in the bedroom or kitchen, a hard surface is much easier to clean than a carpet.

 Have you got some good ideas for making it safer and easier to live at home, or want to see what others are suggesting?
 Join the conversation and share your knowledge in the Age Space Forum.